jquast/blessed/docs/intro.rst

 *Blessed* is more than just a Python wrapper around curses_:

-* Styles, color, and maybe a little positioning without necessarily clearing the whole screen first.
+* Styles_, Color_, and maybe a little positioning without necessarily clearing the whole screen first.
 * Works great with Python's new f-strings_ or any other kind of string formatting.
-* Provides up-to-the-moment terminal height and width, so you can respond to terminal size changes.
+* Provides up-to-the-moment Location_ and terminal height and width, so you can respond to terminal size changes.
 * Avoids making a mess if the output gets piped to a non-terminal, you can output sequences to any file-like object such as *StringIO*, files, pipes or sockets.
- Allows sequences to be removed from strings that contain them, using `Terminal.strip_seqs()`_ or sequences and whitespace using `Terminal.strip()`_.
 * Uses `terminfo(5)`_ so it works with any terminal type and capability: No more C-like calls to tigetstr_ and tparm_.
 * Non-obtrusive calls to only the capabilities database ensures that you are free to mix and match